spamegg1/abstract-thinking/physical/README.md

-# Our physical senses and the world
+# Our senses and the world

 ## Connections to the physical world